Spring Garden Revival

 • Natural Stone/Brick: 3-8/ft; permeable; permanent; ideal for Historic Districts

 • Poured Concrete Curbing: 4-10/ft; most durable; 25+ years; withstands freeze-thaw cycles Installation requires excavation to 6-8 inches (frost line 36-48 inches), a 3/4" crushed stone base, setting bed sand, and compacted backfill.
-Select materials for freeze-thaw resistance, UV stability, and salt tolerance, especially in glacial till and marine clay areas.
+Select materials for freeze-thaw resistance, UV stability, and salt exposure durability.

 Seasonal Edging Calendar & Weather Timing for Bourne's Climate Zone 6b

-Bourne is in USDA Zone 6b, with optimal lawn edging timing in spring (April-May) after ground thaw and before peak growth.
-Summer (June-August) offers good soil conditions but avoid extreme heat above 90°F. Fall (September-October) is ideal for preparing edges for winter.
-Avoid edging in winter (November-March) due to frozen ground.
-Monitor weather through NWS Boston/Norton or NWS Albany for soil moisture and temperature—concrete requires a minimum of 50°F for curing.
-Avoid muddy glacial till or clay, and coordinate with municipal schedules for street tree pruning and sidewalk cleaning.
-Protect adjacent plantings and observe wildlife breeding seasons.
+Bourne is in USDA Zone 6b, with optimal edging periods in spring (April-May) after ground thaw and before peak growth, and fall (September-October) for winter protection.
+Summer (June-August) offers good soil conditions but avoid extreme heat above 90°F. Winter (November-March) is not recommended due to frozen ground.
+Monitor weather via NWS Boston/Norton or Albany for soil moisture and temperature (minimum 50°F for concrete curing).
+Avoid muddy glacial till or clay and severe weather.
+Coordinate with municipal schedules for street tree pruning and sidewalk cleaning, and minimize disturbance to adjacent plantings and wildlife during sensitive periods.

 Stormwater Management & MS4 Compliance During Edging Operations in Bourne

-Edging projects in Bourne must comply with MS4 requirements under the Clean Water Act and MassDEP Stormwater Standards.
-Prevent soil and debris from entering storm drains and protect catch basins during all phases of work.
-Maintain natural drainage patterns and use permeable materials like stone or brick where possible, especially in glacial till or clay soils.
-Immediate cleanup of debris from streets and sidewalks is required, and dust or slurry should be controlled during cutting.
-Coordinate with EPA NPDES for construction-phase compliance.
-Long-term, proper edging improves drainage, defines landscapes, and supports green infrastructure.
-Bourne Engineering Department
+Edging projects must comply with MS4 requirements under the Clean Water Act and MassDEP Stormwater Standards.
+Prevent soil and debris from entering storm drains and protect catch basins.
+Maintain natural drainage patterns and use permeable materials (stone, brick) where possible, especially in glacial till or clay soils to prevent pooling.
+During construction, promptly clean up debris from streets and sidewalks, stage materials properly, and control dust or slurry (wet cutting).
+For regulatory guidance:

 24 Perry Avenue, Bourne, MA 02532